webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/See-Through-Matter.md

 ---
 aliases:
 - See Through Matter
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/3
+- Ability/Tier/Low
-  -
+- Ability/Pool/Intellect
-type:
-  -
+- Ability/Categories/Senses
 ---

-### See Through Matter
+## See Through Matter

-(3+ Intellect points)
+>3  Intellect

 You can see through matter as if it were transparent.
 You can see through up to 6 inches (15 cm) of material for one round.
-Doing so is a task whose difficulty is equal to the material or object’s level.
+Doing so is a task whose difficulty is equal to the material or object's level.
 In addition to the normal options for using Effort, you can choose to use Effort to see through another 6 inches of material for each additional level of Effort you apply toward that goal.
 Action.